mgmarlow/mgmarlow.com/words/2023-10-26-hyperbole.md

 It always amazes me what creative people can create using simple tools.
 HyperCard and the early days of Cyan are no exception; it seems like the duo were able to find a lot of success by excelling within the constraints of their software.
-You can find Cyan's pre-Myst games [on Steam](https://store.steampowered.com/app/63620/) to get a feel for how they looked.

 Hypermedia systems are super interesting to me, particularly with the renewed interest in tools like [htmx](https://htmx.org/) that promise